jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/dialog.md

 ## Features

-When using the dialog interface, you can decide between letting Alexa handle the conversation or controlling each step yourself.
+When using the Dialog Interface, you can decide between letting Alexa handle the conversation or controlling each step yourself.
 There is also the possibility to combine both options.

 ### Dialog Delegate

 If you decide to delegate the conversation, Alexa will use the prompts you defined in your dialog model to fill the required slots.
 Alexa will also confirm both slots or the whole intent if you selected that in the dialog model.

-To delegte the conversation, use:
+To delegate the conversation, use:
 ```javascript
 this.alexaSkill().dialogDelegate()
 ```